matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 If the serverName/mediaId combination is not known, not local, or expired, an `M_NOT_FOUND` error is returned.

+If the MXC's `unused_expires_at` is reached before the upload completes, the server may either respond immediately with `M_NOT_FOUND` or allow the upload to continue.

 For other errors, such as file size, file type or user quota errors, the normal `/upload` rules apply.